 Big brands are leading by example.
 Multinational consumer goods company Unilever has set an ambitious goal to zero out all emissions for its own operations and those of its suppliers by 2039.
 It has pledged that 70,000 of its products will show on their labels how much greenhouse gas was emitted in the process of manufacturing and shipping them to consumers.

 Last-mile logistics is another big area of opportunity.
 For example, SHV Energy is a leading global distributor of off-grid energy such as LPG and LNG (which are cleaner, greener alternatives to solid fuels like coal and wood) and is active in the area of biofuels and renewable energy solutions.
-The company is deploying smart IoT devices from Orange Business Services to monitor how much gas is remaining in each cylinder at the customer's premises.
+The company is deploying smart IoT devices from Orange Business to monitor how much gas is remaining in each cylinder at the customer's premises.
 This will improve just-in-time deliveries, so customers never run out of gas, and improve delivery efficiencies with better truck routing to save fuel costs and reduce carbon emissions.

 Sustainable supply chains go mainstream